INTRODUCTION TO BIOTECHNOLOGY: A TEACHER’S COMPREHENSIVE GUIDE

 4. Environmental Biotechnology

-Uses biological systems to protect or restore the environment.
+This branch uses biological systems to protect or restore the environment.

 - Bioremediation (cleanup of oil spills and pollutants)